Rule 5122-29-15.1 | Adult, Family, and Youth Certified Peer Supporter.

-(A) A "certified peer recovery supporter" is an individual, with a direct lived experience, who has self-identified as being in recovery from a mental health or substance use disorder, and has been certified through the department.
+(1) A "certified peer recovery supporter" (CPRS) is an individual, with a direct lived experience, who has self-identified as being in recovery from a mental health or substance use disorder and has been certified pursuant to this rule.

-(C) Certified peer recovery supporters must be supervised by an individual who either:
+Certified peer supporters will be supervised by an individual who either:

 (a) Licensed social worker;